 files in the folder and sub folders ready to be

-A CSV file will be created with name “_FolderName_EVR_mac_CameraBrand.csv"
+A CSV file will be created inside the

-with the Resolve metadata of all mp4/mov files in the folder and
+_FolderName_evrDVR_mac.csv with the Resolve metadata of all media file supported in the

 1. Open a project containing clips you want to populate with imported metadata,